jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect.md

 2. Double click **Add new connection**.
 You may be prompted to enter **New Connection Details**.
 3. You will be prompted to fill in the connection properties.

-### Details
+The connection properties for a new connection are entered on two tabs: **Details** and **Tags**.
 The connection details are required.
 The details are dependent on the connection type.

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}